CANbus technology powers up compact loader attachment control

-Bobcat Company has integrated CAN-bus technology into its patented 7-pin attachment control kit, which is standard on all except its smallest models.
-The 7-pin attachment control kit replaces the old 14-pin attachment control kit, which was standard prior to 1999.
+Bobcat Company has integrated CANbus technology into its patented 7-pin attachment control kit, which is available on all except its smallest models.
+The 7-pin attachment control kit replaces the old 14-pin attachment control kit, which was used prior to 1999.

 “It’s a very simple system,” Odegaard says.
 “You’ve got wires that directly tie things together.
 Unfortunately, that’s all you’ve got.
 There’s no way to bring more information in or get more information out.”

 Can we talk?

 Over the years, attachments grew more complex with numerous additional functions.
 In addition, there was a need to give machines and attachments the ability to talk to each.
 This led Bobcat Company to adopt CANbus technology and the 7-pin attachment control kit on most of its machines.

 Although it has seven different functions, the largest Bobcat tree spade attachment can be controlled with just four switches, with one switch used to toggle between blades.
 The display shows which blade is 'live.'